Mitochondrial Dysfunction and Aging

 Can mitochondria be repaired or replaced?

-Mitochondria have some capacity for repair, and exercise and fasting stimulate mitochondrial biogenesis (creation of new mitochondria).
-Damaged mitochondria are also cleared through autophagy.
+Yes, to a meaningful degree.
+Mitochondria have some capacity for internal repair, and both exercise and fasting stimulate mitochondrial biogenesis — the creation of new mitochondria.
+Damaged organelles are also cleared through autophagy, the cell's quality-control process, letting healthier mitochondria take their place over time.

 Does CoQ10 supplementation really help?

-CoQ10 is essential for electron transport chain function.
-Supplementation may help when levels are low.
-Dr. Kamen tests CoQ10 status and recommends supplementation when appropriate.
+CoQ10 is essential for electron transport chain function, the step where most cellular energy is produced.
+Supplementation may help when levels are low, which becomes more common with age and with certain medications.
+Dr. Kamen tests CoQ10 status and recommends supplementation only when the results indicate it is warranted.

 How long does it take to improve mitochondrial function?

-Mitochondrial dysfunction is a treatable component of biological aging.
+Mitochondrial dysfunction is a treatable component of biological aging, and supporting cellular energy is one of the highest-leverage moves you can make for your healthspan.
 Schedule a consultation with Dr. Kamen to assess your mitochondrial function and develop a personalized support protocol.

 References